 - Ask the other person what they need from you to feel assured that this will not happen again.

 - Proving that you know how to apologize to an ex (or anyone for that matter) is not about needing to make excuses because of narcissistic and selfish guilt.
-Excuses are nothing more than salt to the wound that you inflicted.
+Excuses are nothing more than putting salt in the wound that you inflicted.

 - Communicate that you appreciate them taking the time to hear you out and that you have no expectations.
 You respect the decisions that they have made and will make.
-There should be no pressure.
+There is no pressure.

 The key to knowing how to apologize to an ex?